CVE-2026-5083: CWE-340 Generation of Predictable Numbers or Identifiers in BEROV Ado::Sessions

 Description

 CVE-2026-5083 affects Ado::Sessions versions through 0.
-935 for Perl, where session IDs are generated using a SHA-1 hash seeded with insecure sources including the built-in rand function, epoch time, and process ID.
-The use of predictable inputs results in session IDs that can be guessed or predicted by attackers.
-This vulnerability could allow unauthorized access to systems relying on these session IDs for authentication.
-The Ado::Sessions project is no longer maintained and has been removed from the CPAN index, with no official patch or remediation available.
+935 for Perl by generating insecure, predictable session IDs.
+The session IDs are created using a SHA-1 hash seeded with the built-in rand function, epoch time, and process ID (PID).
+Because the PID is from a small set and the epoch time can be guessed or leaked, the session IDs are predictable.
+This vulnerability could allow attackers to guess session IDs and potentially gain unauthorized access.
+The Ado::Sessions project is no longer maintained and has been removed from the CPAN index, though it remains available on BackPAN.
+No official patch or remediation is currently available.

 AI-Powered Analysis